-- Promote a clear understanding of the urban runoff and water quality issues, including activities that can potentially pollute receiving water bodies. - Identify and implement strategies for BMPs. - Promote employee ownership of the problems and their ability to apply solutions. - Integrate employee feedback into training and BMP implementation.
+- Promote a clear understanding of the urban runoff and water quality issues, including activities that can potentially pollute receiving water bodies. - Highlight importance of understanding of potential cross connections between sanitary sewer and storm drain systems. - Identify and implement strategies for BMPs. - Promote employee ownership of the problems and their ability to apply solutions. - Integrate employee feedback into training and BMP implementation.

 The city provides training annually to staff involved with the implementation of the JRMP.
-Staff training may take the form of class room style presentations, attending conferences, field trainings, tailgate meetings, videos, reading written SOPs, emails, and/or other appropriate methods.
+Staff training may take the form of classroom style presentations, attending conferences, field trainings, tailgate meetings, videos, reading written SOPs, emails, and/or other appropriate methods.

-In addition to the specific training topics listed above, City staff will continuously receive information and general storm water training through various communication methods including:
+In addition to the specific training topics listed above, city staff will continuously receive information and general storm water training through various communication methods including:

-- 1. City website: Employees are able to access BMP information - 2.
-Internal Newsletters: Internal newsletters feature updates on the Watershed Protection Program and Environmental Programs.
-Employees are notified by e-mail when these newsletters are published and posted on the city's intranet, and hard copies were given to personnel without computer access. - 3.
-Workshops: All new employees are invited to attend a three-day orientation workshop entitled First Mondays.
-At this workshop, employees are given a Power Point presentation introducing them to the Watershed Protection Program. - 4.
-Promotional Items: Items such as water bottles, notepads, mouse pads, cups, and pens with the hotline numbers and other pollution prevention messages continue to be distributed to employees. - 5.
+- 1. City website: Employees are able to access BMP information. - 2.
+Promotional Items: Items such as water bottles, notepads, mouse pads, cups, and pens with the hotline numbers and other pollution prevention messages continue to be distributed to employees. - 3.
 Hotline Decals and Notepads: Car window decals and notepads with the storm water hotline are distributed for employee use in the field.